This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 Sum

-The sum function calculates the sum of vectors in a vector column of a table.
-The sums of corresponding elements in the vectors are calculated to obtain the sum vector.
+The sum function calculates the sum of vector columns in a table.
+The sum is calculated by adding the elements of the vectors element-wise.

 sum(vector v1)